ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Methods

 \subsection{Molecule representation and tokenization}

 We utilized SMILES, a serialization format widely used in computational chemistry\cite{attentiveFP,molgpt,rsmiles}, to represent molecular structures.
 Molecules were first transformed into SMILES strings using the \texttt{RDKit} library\cite{rdkit}.
-The resulting SMILES strings were segmented and tokenized using a sub-word tokenizer\citemethods{bpe} with a predetermined vocabulary of $266$ tokens.
-The vocabulary includes both uppercase and lowercase representations of the $118$ elements from the periodic table, numerical digits from $0$ to $9$, $19$ special symbols as specified by SMILES syntax\cite{smiles}, and a special end token indicating the termination of a SMILES string.
+The resulting SMILES strings were segmented and tokenized using a sub-word tokenizer\cite{bpe} with a predetermined vocabulary of $266$ tokens.
+The vocabulary includes both uppercase and lowercase representations of the $118$ elements from the periodic table, numerical digits from $0$ to $9$, $19$ special symbols as specified by SMILES syntax\cite{smiles}, and a special end token indicating the termination of a SMILES string. {It should be noted that our vocabulary includes a small number of redundant tokens (e.g., lowercase element symbols that rarely or never appear in aromatic form).
+However, these have no impact on training efficiency or model performance.}.
 These tokens form the foundational vocabulary used during the pre-training phase, while additional special tokens are introduced during fine-tuning to address specific task requirements, as detailed in subsequent sections.